Peterborough dismiss SAFC striker link after £6million Clarke-Harris claim

-£6million striker claim dismissed by Peterborough United after Sunderland are linked with Jonson Clarke-Harris
+Sunderland AFC transfer rumours: £6million striker claim dismissed by Peterborough United after Cats linked with Jonson Clarke-Harris

 Peterborough’s director of football Barry Fry says there has been no contact from Sunderland about the availability of Posh striker Jonson Clarke-Harris.